Edgecumbe’s Primary Colours® Model of Leadership

 A simple and practical leadership language

-Taught at Oxford University’s Saïd Business School and adopted by some of the world’s leading organisations in their fields, such as BSI, Hargreaves Lansdown, ICA Gruppen and Rolls-Royce, our leadership model allows us to measure and develop what leaders do and how they do it at individual, team and organisational levels.
+Taught at leading business schools including Oxford Saïd, Henley and Manchester, and adopted by some of the world’s leading organisations in their fields, such as BSI, Hargreaves Lansdown, ICA Gruppen and Rolls-Royce, our leadership model allows us to measure and develop what leaders do and how they do it at individual, team and organisational levels.

 What is the Primary Colours® Model of Leadership?